No one likes to spend money on a printer. It’s one of the most mundane pieces of tech in any household.

 This reality makes manufacturer guidelines for ink mileage inaccurate.
 They are based on bulk printing, i.e. when you print dozens of sheets in one go.
 If like most home users, you print a couple of sheets here and there every month, your ink will not go as far as the claims suggest.

-So, which are the best printers for home use with cheap ink?
+So which are the best printers for home use with cheap ink (perhaps to pair with the best business computers)?

 Our first pick doesn’t use traditional ink cartridges.
 Instead, it relies on refillable ink wells.